artificialhoney/puschel/README.md

 # puschel

-IoT system to control BLE love toys and much more.
+IoT system to control BLE love toys and much more like an **GraphQL API** for thirs-party integrations.

 Read more: [https://artificialhoney.github.io/puschel/](https://artificialhoney.github.io/puschel/)